 Creatine is perhaps one of the most popular ergogenic aids in the fitness market.
 While not a new supplement by any means, athletes and fitness enthusiasts are cashing in on the benefits it has to offer.

-Whether you want to build muscle, increase strength, boost power, or improve overall performance, creatine can do it.
-And while we’re used to seeing creatine as a pure white powder or part of a pre-workout formula, creatine is actually a molecule produced within the body by the liver and kidneys from diet-derived amino acids glycine, arginine, and methionine, but is also a naturally occurring non-protein amino acid found in red meat and seafood 1.
+And while we’re used to seeing creatine as a pure white powder or part of a pre-workout formula, creatine is actually a naturally occuring compound that the body produces in the liver and kidneys from three amino acids: glycine, arginine, and methionine.
+It's also a naturally occurring non-protein amino acid found in red meat and seafood.
+(1)

 What about pre workouts - Does pre workout break a fast?
 [Guide]